Aliases for CYP2E1 Gene

 GeneCards Summary for CYP2E1 Gene

-CYP2E1 (Cytochrome P450, Family 2, Subfamily E, Polypeptide 1) is a Protein Coding gene.
-Diseases associated with CYP2E1 include alcoholic hepatitis and drug-induced hepatitis.
-Among its related pathways are GPCR Pathway and Metabolism.
-GO annotations related to this gene include enzyme binding and iron ion binding.
+CYP2E1 (Cytochrome P450 Family 2 Subfamily E Member 1) is a Protein Coding gene.
+Diseases associated with CYP2E1 include Respiratory System Cancer and Halothane Hepatitis.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Acetaminophen Pathway (therapeutic doses), Pharmacokinetics.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and iron ion binding.
 An important paralog of this gene is CYP2C19.